nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 <p align="center"><i>View-ViewModel class structure</i></p>
 </p>

-In the image, you can see how that all works.
+In the image above, you can see how this all works.
 A ViewModel makes the appropriate data observable.
-That means ViewModel exposes relevant data from a Model, and ViewModels don’t need to be directly connected to Views.
-Views are observing it and catch changes that ViewModel makes.
+That means the ViewModel exposes relevant data from the Model, and ViewModels don’t need to be directly connected to Views.
+Views are observing it and reflect changes that the ViewModel makes.

-The advantage of this approach is that a ViewModel doesn’t know that Views are observing it.
-It can be easier for testing that there is less engagement between classes.
+The advantage of this approach is that the ViewModel doesn’t know that Views are observing it.
+Having less engagement between classes makes easier to test.
-We would use the [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) library for this observing data to create observables.
-The biggest advantage of this library is that it unsubscribe activities or fragments that have been already destroyed.
-A developer is free from managing the lifecycle methods then.
+We would use the [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) library for observing data to create observables.
+The biggest advantage of this library is that it unsubscribes activities or fragments that have been destroyed.
+A developer is then free from managing the lifecycle methods.

 ## Model

-Model or also known as a DataModel, it exposes data.
-However, there is one intermediate step between the Model and a ViewModel called Repository.
+Model, also known as a DataModel, exposes data.
+However, there is one intermediate step between the Model and a ViewModel which is called Repository.
 The Repository is known as the [Single Source of Truth](https://www.mulesoft.com/resources/esb/what-is-single-source-of-truth-ssot) (SSOT).
 It has access to the data sources and decides where the data is coming from.
 The data can be of any kind, and they can come from a remote server or the local database.
-Whenever a ViewModel needs some data, it gets them from the Repository.
-As it was with a ViewModel and a ViewModel, the Repository doesn’t know what ViewModels is using its data.
+Whenever a ViewModel needs some data, this comes from the Repository.
+As it was with a View and a ViewModel, the Repository doesn’t know that ViewModels is using its data.

 <p align="center">
 <img src="./assets/Model.png" height="auto" width="700">